Woman's Own: History

-Recent history

-The magazine's recent history has been troubled with a succession of editorial makeovers, relaunches and sudden departures.
+The magazine in the new millennium was troubled with a succession of editorial makeovers, relaunches and sudden departures.
 The magazine was left without an editor for five months from September 2006, following the abrupt resignation of Elsa McAlonan, just a few months after her second revamp of the title during her four years in charge.
 In 2007, Karen Livermore was brought in from Family Circle, another magazine within the IPC stable.
 Her £2 million facelift failed to stem a long-term slide in circulation that saw weekly sales slipping towards 340,000 by the end of 2007, down from 450,000 in 2005 and well behind the market leader, Take a Break, circulation over 1 million.

 In 2008, the accuracy of the magazine's health and medical reporting was the subject of a Press Complaints Commission enquiry with its journalistic ethics and its treatment of case studies questioned in the mainstream press. ("Jackie's tale sets alarm bells ringing: how Woman's Own sexed up Addison's disease for its own ends.").